Make a custom flower bouquet online to pick up in person.

 Those aren’t arrangements likely to be found in shops.

-While many flower shops aim to be inclusive, they cannot possibly cover the full range of what each customer exactly wants.
+While many flower shops aim to be inclusive, they cannot possibly cover the full range of each customer’s needs.

 And while some florists do offer personalized bouquets, generally there isn’t a process to set this up digitally, which means the user generally needs to do this in-person or on the phone.